Kai Greene

-Kai Greene (born July 12, 1975), is an American personal trainer, artist, actor, and professional bodybuilder.
-He came in second place at the 2012, 2013, and 2014 editions of the IFBB's Mr. Olympia competition and has not competed in it since, though he never formally announced his retirement.
-He is often regarded as one of the best bodybuilders to have never won the competition.
+Leslie Kai Greene (born July 12, 1975) is an American professional bodybuilder, actor, and artist.
+Nicknamed "The Predator" and "The People's Champ", he is known for his leg development and artistic posing routines.
+He came second in the 2012, 2013, and 2014 editions of the IFBB's Mr. Olympia competition and won the Arnold Classic competition in 2009, 2010, and 2016.
+He was known for his rivalry with Phil Heath.
+He is often regarded as one of the best bodybuilders to have never won a Mr. Olympia.
+He has not competed since 2016, though he never formally announced his retirement.

 Early life

-Kai Greene was born in the Brooklyn borough of New York City on July 12, 1975.
+Leslie Kai Greene was born in New York City's Brooklyn borough on July 12, 1975.
 From the age of six, he was raised in foster care and residential treatment centers in Brooklyn.
-According to his online biography, his rapid physical growth and development drew the attention of his seventh grade English teacher, and since his behavior in school was troublesome, he was encouraged to enter teenage bodybuilding competitions as an outlet.
+His online biography states that his rapid physical growth and development drew the attention of his seventh grade English teacher, and since his behavior in school was troublesome, he was inspired to enter teenage bodybuilding competitions as an outlet.
+He contradicted this claim in the documentary Kai (2022), in which he said that he started bodybuilding during his teenage years to appear less like a potential victim to other residents at the treatment center and that his interest was bolstered by an employee at the center giving him a copy of Arnold Schwarzenegger's book The New Encyclopedia of Modern Bodybuilding, which he also used to learn how to read.

 Bodybuilding career

-NPC
+National Physique Committee and New York Pro

-Greene became an enthusiastic bodybuilder when he worked at Johnny Lats Gym in New York City, where he began training with personal trainer Jakob Panotas in 1996.
-He competed in the National Physique Committee (NPC) aiming to move into the IFBB.
-He perceives his success in the NPC as mixed.
-Although he won the 1999 NPC Team Universe, afterward he took a five-year break from competitions, before re-emerging in the 2004 NPC Team Universe contest, which he won again.
-This victory qualified him for a career as an IFBB when his professional career started as bodybuilder.
+Greene began bodybuilding full-time while working at the Johnny Lats Gym in New York, where he started training under Jakob Panotas in 1996.
+He competed in the National Physique Committee (NPC) and aimed to move into the IFBB; he later perceived his success in the NPC as mixed, primarily because he won the 1999 NPC Team Universe competition but then took a five-year hiatus before re-emerging to win the 2004 NPC Team Universe, which qualified him for the IFBB.
+In 2011, he began working with preparation coach George Farah and won that year's New York Pro Championship.